-Living in this world, most things are like clockwork, people are born, they grow up, get education, get a job, get married, have kids, look after them and themselves, get old and pass away.
+Living in this world, most things are like clockwork, people are born, they grow up, get an education, get a job, get married, have kids, look after them and themselves, get old and pass away.
 Do they enjoy life?

 Not at all.
-On the contrary, I suggest there is nothing wrong in living the life of your dreams, especially if it involves helping others, but, my focus today is to help you gain a new perspective on many acts we consider natural and necessary.
+On the contrary, I suggest there is nothing wrong with living the life of your dreams, especially if it involves helping others, but, my focus today is to help you gain a new perspective on many acts we consider natural and necessary.

 Just then a leaf took off, it was with the tree no more, it was flying tens of feet high in the air before dashing to the ground landing in a puddle.
 The leaf that was green earlier would start to rot soon, I thought.
 Even though it got freedom but because it got disconnected from its source, it lost its ability to derive nourishment and strength.
 It lay there lifeless.
-When it was united with the tree, it could gain nutrition from water and earth.
+When it was united with the tree, it could gain nutrition from the earth and water.
 Now, even though both elements were still there, they could no longer nurture the leaf, only decay it.

-No matter what you do in the world, feel free to enjoy life, be yourself, but do not uncouple yourself from the source, the Divine, the primordial energy, the quintessential seed you have sprouted from.
+No matter what you do in the world, feel free to enjoy life, and be yourself, but do not uncouple yourself from the source, the Divine, the primordial energy, the quintessential seed you have sprouted from.
 Any freedom you gain by disengaging from the source is short-lived and temporary.

 Once upon a time a king, accompanied by his retinue, approached a sage in his cave in the deep Himalayan woods.
 It had a small entrance.
-He bent down and entered the cave, there was pin drop silence inside.
+He bent down and entered the cave, there was pin-drop silence inside.

 “Oh, you must feel very lonely here, Master?” the king said.

-“Now that you are here, I am lonely indeed,” the sage said, “earlier I was so enjoying my company.
+“Now that you are here, I am lonely indeed,” the sage said.
+“Earlier I was so enjoying my company.
 You are in touch with others, you are connected to them, so you feel lonely when they are not around, whereas I am in touch with myself and I feel lonely when I am not around.”

 If you wish to find out how comfortable you are with yourself, in your own company, practice solitude for a few days and analyze yourself.
 You will begin to understand what I mean.
 I wrote on the practice of solitude a while ago.
-Once again, I am not suggesting that you stop enjoying life, enjoying in the material world, in fact, when you are connected to the source, when you are comfortable with yourself, any joy you get from any activity grows multifold, it gets magnified, you experience happiness and bliss like never before.You would enjoy life like never before.
+Once again, I am not suggesting that you stop enjoying life, enjoying the material world, in fact, when you are connected to the source when you are comfortable with yourself, any joy you get from any activity grows multifold, it gets magnified, you experience happiness and bliss like never before, you enjoy life like never before.